 How it got started

 Let’s start with a little background story.
-We are a creative design and development studio, founded by two developers.
+We are a creative design and development studio, founded by three developers.
 Our roots lie in technology, and we love to create cutting edge experiences on the web.

 In the early days, we mostly did consulting work.
 We often got too excited working on client projects and totally lost sight of our own company goals.
 Finally, the realisation hit us that we needed to make time to work on the business itself.